Oxigraf is the leading manufacturer of laser absorption spectroscopy sensors for oxygen gas measurement and analysis.

 Oxigraf’s unique hardware and firmware technology controls the laser diode and gas sample temperatures, scans and integrates the oxygen absorption, removes laser noise, measures the gas sample pressure, and computes the oxygen concentration.
 Oxigraf expertise relates to the design, assembly, burn-in, and test of laser diode, optical, gas sensor, and gas sampling assemblies.
 Eight key patents covering the laser gas sensor technology are licensed to Oxigraf.

 Oxigraf has a quality management system to meet the needs of its customers and to improve management of the company.
-The quality system complies with the U.S. Food and Drug Administration regulation 21 CFR Part 820 Quality System, the European quality system standard EN ISO 13485:2012 + EN ISO 13485:2012/AC:2012.
+The quality system complies the European quality system standard EN ISO 13485:2016.
 It covers the design, production, and servicing of Oxigraf sensors.

 - Oxigraf has delivered the O2N2 OBIGG system for flight test of the fuel tank safety system to several major aviation/aerospace programs since 2005.